JetClient/jet-client-support/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: Submit a bug report
+about: Submit a bug report
 labels: ["bug"]

 ---